jrsacher/jrsacher.github.io/s1b/README.md

 #### Questions from Previous Years

 + _How do you know what protocol is being used?_
   + You can see all of your computer's internet connections by opening up a terminal (Mac) or command prompt (Windows) and running `netstat`.
 I was able to see a whole bunch of TCP and UDP connections and identify what some of them (but not all) were.
+You can shorten the list to just IPv4 using `netstat -f inet` (and just IPv6 using `netstat -f inet6`)
   + There may be ways to more directly see what's happening for a specific application, etc., but I don't know them
 + _DNS hijacking and HTTPS?_
   + It turns out security is only as good as its weakest link.
 If you're able to redirect traffic to your site _and_ get a valid certificate that says your site is "real," HTTPS won't protect you. ([Source](https://krebsonsecurity.com/2019/02/a-deep-dive-on-the-recent-widespread-dns-hijacking-attacks/))